qbalsdon/accessibility_broadcast_dev/README.md

  - !FIXED! :bug: [BUG] 03 Do not store an instance in a companion object.
 It feels wrong, I have not found a better solution yet
  - !FIXED! :bug: [BUG] 04 With new version the distances used for programmatic gestures need to be larger.
  - :bug: [BUG] [05] When the curtain is drawn the data is blank
+ - [FEATURE] See what is readable from the API's of Talkback
+   - Get the gesture mappings
+   - Get the node structure: next, previous
+   - Read the current granularity
+ - [FEATURE] Improvements to the curtain
+   - Initial loading is empty
+   - "Hole mode" - only show certain elements (Headings, links, labels, etc)
+ - [FEATURE] Improve the look of the test activity.
+It's hideous and inaccessible
+   - Add UI tests to the main screen

 [1]: https://stackoverflow.com/questions/37460463/how-to-send-key-down-and-key-up-events-separately-on-android-using-adb
 [2]: https://developer.android.com/guide/topics/ui/accessibility/service